rosealexander/parallel-numerical-integration-openmp/README.md

 | Difference   |                | -181.176      | +127.611       | +126.465      |

 * Simply using #pragma omp parallel and defining critical regions with  #pragma omp critical caused a significant decrease in performance at 182% slower execution.
-* As we can see using openMP loop parallelism and the built-in reduction speeds up execution by 128%.
+* Using openMP loop parallelism and the built-in reduction speeds up execution by 128%.
 * Utilizing a shared workload construct by dividing work using thread IDs also offers a nearly identical performance advantage.

 ``` diff